Have you considered the following possibility?

 Of course with any method out there, you face a chance of rejection, but the possibility of moving ahead in the hiring process (i.e., interviewing) is greater with this method.
 It’s certainly proven beneficial to me in my job search overall.

 With this method, you’re aware of the organizations of interest to you and the industry (or industries) of your choice.
 You research them, explore jobs of interests, and determine whether your qualifications are a match.

 Then, you customize your resumes and cover letters to meet their requirements.

 You can read more here: Job Search Strategies: Shotgun vs. Targeted.

 An effective job search consists of doing what works and avoiding what doesn’t.

-What doesn’t work has been discussed in this article.
+I’ve discussed what doesn’t work in this article.